Enquire

 Sunday Morning ResortDay 4 - Winter Adventures in Pyhä

-During your two‑day stay, your programme includes a variety of Arctic activities that take place across both days, arranged by the resort and enjoyed at a relaxed pace in any order.
+During your stay, your programme includes a variety of Arctic activities, arranged by the resort and enjoyed at a relaxed pace.The daily itinerary with times will be provided upon arrival

 One of the highlights is a visit to a traditional reindeer farm, where you’ll meet Lapland’s most iconic animals.
-A peaceful sleigh ride through snowy forests sets the tone, followed by a hearty Lappish lunch served with warm local hospitality.
+A peaceful sleigh ride through snowy forests sets the tone, followed by a soup lunch served with warm local hospitality.

-At another point during your stay, you’ll set out on an eSled snowmobile safari.
+At another point during your stay, you’ll set out on an E-snowmobile safari.
 Riding a silent, eco‑friendly electric snowmobile, you’ll climb across the fells and reach sweeping viewpoints—ideal for taking in Lapland’s most breathtaking scenery.

-As night falls, your adventure continues with an Arctic Night Snowshoe Hike.
+As night falls, your adventure continues with an aurora quest by car.
 Your guide leads you deep into the fell terrain, far from light pollution, where the vast Arctic sky opens above you.
-With clear weather, the stars—perhaps even the Northern Lights—create a magical atmosphere.
+On clear nights, the stars shine brilliantly, and with a little luck, the Northern Lights may appearcreating an unforgettable, magical experience.

 Meals